jackhman/sergio-martin-rubio-site/_posts/2019-04-29-micronaut-a-new-contender-for-the-microservices-era.md

 }
 ```

-Test are also created in a similar way as the **Spring Boot** way.
+Tests are also created in a similar way as the **Spring Boot** way.
 Instead of
 `@SpringBootTest` annotation, it uses `@MicronautTest`, and `RxHttpClient` annotated with `@Client` instead of autowiring `TestRestTemplate`, to make HTTP requests to your controller.

 ```java